One-day conferences

 Exploring the comparative in socio-legal studies

-Law, gender and sexuality: sources and methods in socio-legal research
+Law, Gender and Sexuality: sources and methods in socio-legal research

 Exploring the legal in socio-legal studies